 Application Rules

 Keyboard Sounds supports application rules in which you can control the behavior of the sound daemon based on the currently focused application.
+This powerful feature gives you granular control over when and where keyboard sounds are played, allowing you to customize your audio experience based on your workflow.

 This allows you to do things like only enabling in your text editor or terminal, disabling it for specific games, or localizing the sound effects to a particular application.
+With application rules, you can ensure that keyboard sounds enhance your productivity without becoming a distraction during activities that require focus or silence.

-Read more about application rules here.
+Read more about application rules

 Application rules are currently only available for the Windows platform.